bgveenstra/cs-lessons/introduction-to-algorithms.md

 }
 ```

+We also assume that comparisons ( `<` ) are constant time operations, and that handling for `if`s and `returns` is pretty much constant time too.

+#### O(n)

+To say an algorithm takes O(n) time means that the computer will do more work to perform the algorithm if the inputs are larger or if there are more inputs -- *and* that the increase in work done mirrors the incresase in the size or number of inputs.

-Functions containing for loops that go through the whole input are generally implementing at least linear time or **O(n)** algorithms.
+Functions containing loops that go through the whole input are generally implementing at least **O(n)** algorithms.

 ```js
 function addAll(numArray){